PhoenixTales/phoenix-docs/story/level-structure.md

 ```

-## Later Phoenix Level Structure (2000)
+## Later Phoenix Level Structure (late 2000)

-At this stage the original level structure from the concepts was started to be changed.
+But then (corresponding versions v0.7-0.8) the original level structure from the concepts was started to be changed.

-It is reasonable to assume that the Orc City level, that is still to be found in the Gothic MDK, was the realisation of one of the two before mentioned "Orc Cave" levels.
-And in this case, the Orc Graveyard may be the other of the two (or what remained of it, after the concept was changed as we will describe below).
-And thus we have to assume that the Orc Graveyard was originally meant to be a part of the underground Orc City or a separate level close to or connected to it.
+The Orc City level, that is still to be found in the Gothic MDK, was the realisation of at least one of the two before mentioned "Orc Cave" levels (if not both of them; since the Orc City model is thematically divided into natural caves in the beginning and the actual city of the orcs at the end of the level).
+Thus it is reasonable to assume that the Orc Graveyard was the other of the two (or what remained of it, after the concept was changed as we will describe below).
+In any way: We can be very sure that the Orc Graveyard was originally meant to be a part of the underground Orc City or a separate level close to or connected to it (and there is a very fitting section in the OrcCity level that seems to lead to nowhere, where the levelchange trigger to the Graveyard could have been).

 But now, in opposition to the concepts, when the levels were actually getting implemented into the game world, both the Orc Graveyard and the Orc City became levels to be accessed separately and directly from the surface, instead of through the Mines.
-This was a dynamic change by which the level designers deviated from the concept during production and it happened as early as v0.8 or even v0.7 (while in v0.6 the levels or any connection to them from other levels did not yet exist as far as we know).
-I do not want to say that this change was made against the plannings of the story department; since in that process the story itself was changed too.
+This was a dynamic change by which the level designers deviated from the concept during production and it happened as early as v0.8 or even v0.7 (while in v0.6 the levels or any connection to them from other levels did not yet exist or were still in the process of being made, as far as we know).
+I do not want to say that this change was made against the plannings of the story department; since in this process the story itself was changed too.

 It may not be obvious for some readers how much of a deviation from the initial idea it was.
-According to the initial plan, the player was meant to experience this underworld as a big interconnected cave system with several levels leading him continuously deeper.
-He was supposed to enter the three mines from the surface, then the deeper areas of the mines, where they transition into unexplored territory, tunnels of monsters, minecrawler lairs; and deeper again he would travel through the natural caves until being confronted by a whole underground city of Orcs; and from here deeper and deeper again he would descend into the unknown when discovering the Ancient Temple, build in different descending levels, with the deepest level being the invocation hall, the sanctum of the Sleeper at the very bottom of the game world; and thus at the bottom of his exploration.
+According to the old plan, the player was meant to experience this underworld as a big interconnected cave system with several levels leading him continuously deeper.
+He was supposed to enter the three mines from the surface, then the deeper areas of the mines, where they transition into unexplored territory, tunnels of monsters, minecrawler lairs; and deeper again he would travel through the natural caves until being confronted by the underground city of Orcs; and from here even deeper he would descend into the unknown, exploring the Ancient Temple, build in different descending levels, with the deepest level being the invocation hall, the sanctum of the Sleeper at the very bottom of the game world; and thus at the bottom of his exploration.

-This was the idea, an idea which of course was hard to realise.
-And for this or for different reasons, which we don't know, it was discarded.
+This was the idea which was discarded for whatever reason.
 Instead of one connected underground where the exploration of one level gave access to the next deeper level below in a vertical way, now all the levels where presented much more "horizontally", each accessible on its own, except for the Ancient Temple which was still supposed to be acceesible only through the underground Orc City.

-While the structure of the levels and their connection changed a lot at this stage, at least all the levels themselves that we listed above (except for the "tunnels" between the mines, which may or may not have been meant to be separate levels) were still supposed to appear in the game.
+While the structure of the levels and their connection changed a lot at this stage, at least the levels themselves that we listed above (except for the connections between the mines) were all still supposed to appear in the game.
 But not for long.

 ## Release Version Level Structure (2001)

 Now to the release version.
-Long story short, alongside the extremely simplified story line of the release version, the final level structure was reduced a lot too:
+Long story short, alongside the extremely simplified story line of the release version, the final level structure was also tremendously reduced:

-* The Abandoned Mine which was so important before, as the connection to the Free Mine and the Orc Caves, was completely removed.
+* The Abandoned Mine which was so important before, as the connection to the Free Mine and the Orc Caves, was removed completely.
-* The Free Mine (which once was playing the biggest part in the story of all the mines) was still there, but narratively it was now almost completely unused (which also led them to change the models between Old Mine and Free Mine; the dungeon that players know from the release version as the Old Mine was actually meant to be the Free Mine and vice versa).
+* The Free Mine (which once was playing the biggest part in the story of all the mines) was still there, but narratively it only played a fracture of the role it was supposed to have (which also led them to change the models between Old Mine and Free Mine; the dungeon that players know from the release version as the Old Mine was actually meant to be the Free Mine and vice versa).
-* No connection could be realised anymore between any of the mines as well as there was no connection anymore between the mines and the Orc Caves/City.
+* No connection could be realised anymore between any of the mines as well as there was no longer any connection between the mines and the Orc Caves/City.
 * The Orc City was completely removed alongside all the story that was supposed to take place there; while little parts of it were recycled in form of a smaller village at the surface, which was by far the biggest of all the cuts in the level structure.
 * The Temple could only be made about half as big as imagined (no four levels) with many ideas of both Mike and Ralf being lost and instead of having to open the ancient portal to the temple inside of the underground Orc City, now the access was a dumb gate in the recycled surface village of the orcs.
 * The Demonworld could not be realised anymore at all.